ninjaframework/ninja/ninja-core/src/site/markdown/documentation/getting_started/setting_up_your_ide.md

 <div class="alert alert-info">
 Sometimes Ninja's SuperDevMode does no longer pick up changes you made.
-In almost automatic compilation by the IDE is broken.
-If you run into that problem it helps to "clean and build" the project.
+In many cases automatic compilation by the IDE is broken.
+If you run into that problem it helps to "clean and build" the project from within your IDE.
 </div>